breakdowns/slam-mirrorbot/README.md

 - **UPSTREAM_REPO**: Link for Bot Upstream Repo, if you want default update, fill ```https://github.com/breakdowns/slam-mirrorbot```.
 - **UPSTREAM_BRANCH**: Branch name for Bot Upstream Repo (Recommended using master branch)
 ### Optional Field
-- **ACCOUNTS_ZIP_URL**: (Optional) Only if you want to load your service accs externally from an index link.
-Archive your service accs json files to a zip file directly (don't archive the accounts folder.
+- **ACCOUNTS_ZIP_URL**: Only if you want to load your Service Account externally from an Index Link.
+Archive your Service Account json files to a zip file directly (don't archive the accounts folder.
 Select all the jsons inside and zip them only instead.
 Name the zip file with whatever you want, it doesn't matter).
 Fill this with the direct link of that file.
-- **TOKEN_PICKLE_URL**: (Optional) Only if you want to load your token.pickle externally from an index link.
+- **TOKEN_PICKLE_URL**: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
 - **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
 - **IS_TEAM_DRIVE**: Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty.
 - **USE_SERVICE_ACCOUNTS**: (Leave empty if unsure) Whether to use Service Accounts or not.
 For this to work see [Using service accounts](https://github.com/breakdowns/slam-mirrorbot#generate-service-accounts-what-is-service-account) section below.